 In my heart I keep a black-and-white image of the Algarve.
-Often I dip it in colors, splendored or muted, depending on it.
+Often I dip it in colors, colorful or muted, depending on it.
 I adorn the picture with changing stories.

 It also calls the rocky Algarve with its picturesque bays Barlavento.
 "Facing the wind" could translate it.
 I like the word and the attitude that goes with it.
 In "it expresses Barlavento", melancholy and wanderlust.
 "Fado" is the name of the melancholy music of this country, which reflects such moods.

-The front half of my picture is taken by the Atlantic Ocean.
-Slowly the surf rolls onto the beach.
-The bright blue sea waves gently and calmly.
+The Atlantic Ocean takes the front half of my picture.
+The surf rolls onto the beach.
+The bright blue sea waves are gentle and calm.
 Today, there is no wind blowing the waves.

 A twenty-metre-wide fine-grained sandy beach runs inland.
 Many people hungry for sunshine indulge in carefree bathing pleasure.
-The scene is cheerful, I smell summer, I want to pack bags.
-The sun is high in the deep blue midday sky.
+I smell summer, I want to pack bags.
+High in the deep blue midday sky, the sun sends its glorious light.
 The shadows are short.
 Close to green-yellow and rusty-red-golden fishing boats on the beach.
 They are recognisable by the high front stem, even from afar.

 Honey-coloured rocks characterize the Barlavento.
 It covers every square metre of this rocky bay with buildings.
-Only the ivy-clad rocky outcrop on the left side of the picture lets the subsoil shine through.
+Only the ivy-clad rocky outcrop on the left side of the picture let the subsoil shine through.
 The rock, which is about fifty metres high, gives shape and support to the settlement.
-Sometimes these small bays are compared to amphitheaters.
+Sometimes visitors compare these small bays to amphitheaters.
 Elongated flat buildings extend over each other in the tightest of spaces.
 All window eyes are facing the sea.

-The Algarve has always been exposed to the interplay of tides.
+The interplay of tides has always exposed the Algarve.
 Alien peoples held the land occupied.
 Phoenicians, Carthaginians, Celts, Romans, Visigoths and many others snatched power from each other.
 The fortress wall announces this eventful past.
 People still seek shelter and security in the white houses when the sea rages.
-Now tourists occupy the country, peacefully and only for a few months a year.
+Now tourists occupy the country, and only for a few months a year.
 Barlavento is in my heart.
 I dream of southern winds.